Natural Toxins in Fresh Fruit and Vegetables

 There have been documented reports of poisoning from consuming raw or undercooked fiddleheads.
 Symptoms usually begin 30 minutes to 12 hours subsequent to consumption and may include diarrhea, nausea, vomiting, abdominal cramps and headaches.
 Illness generally lasts less than 24 hours.
 Studies to date have not determined the cause of these illnesses.
 More information on Fiddleheads is available on the Health Canada website.

 Fresh fiddleheads must be carefully washed in several changes of cold water.
 They should then be thoroughly cooked, either through steaming for 10 to 12 minutes - until tender - or in boiling water for at least 15 minutes.
-Water used for boiling or steaming fiddleheads should be discarded because it may contain the toxin.
+Water used for boiling or steaming fiddleheads should be discarded.
 Fiddleheads should also be boiled or steamed prior to sauteing, frying or baking.

 Off-Flavour in Fresh Carrots